omer-abdulla/DockerProject/README.md

   it will automatically push to the particular repository

-10. Build the Docker image from the Dockerfile. after that i am buiding a docker image dockek build -t image name .
+6. Build the Docker image from the Dockerfile. after that i am buiding a docker image dockek build -t image name .

-12. Run the Docker container to ensure it is working correctly.
+7. Run the Docker container to ensure it is working correctly.

   after build i am will run my docker it will creating on docker container docker run -p 5000:5000 image name:latest

-13. Create a new repository in Docker Hub. i am creating a new dcoker hub repository called dockerhub
+8. Create a new repository in Docker Hub.

+     i am creating a new dcoker hub repository called dockerhub

-15. Push the Docker image to Docker Hub.
+9 .
+Push the Docker image to Docker Hub

+    docker tag image name:latest dockerhub username/repository:1

+    docker push dockerhub user name/repositoryname:1
-16. After that i will push my code into docker hub repository
+    After it will automatically push my code into docker hub repository

-17.  docker tag image name:latest dockerhub username/repository:1
-18.
-19. Create a YAML file for GitHub Actions that builds and deploys the application.
+10. Create a YAML file for GitHub Actions that builds and deploys the application.

   on:
   push: